Skip to main content

 Best Practices to Stay Compliant

-Prepaid rent must be reported correctly in the correct form and format to avoid triggering any compliance issues.
+Prepaid rent must be reported on the correct form and in the correct year to avoid triggering compliance issues.

-Prepaid rent should always be reported in the year it is paid, not when the rental period occurs.
+Prepaid rent should always be reported in the year the landlord receives the payment, not when the rental period occurs.
 This helps avoid mismatches with the landlord’s tax report and IRS records.

 2. Use Trackable Payment & Delivery Methods